-Despite explicit rules from FINRA regarding good faith violations, clients are often confused about the when, why, and how.
-Here’s what you should know about cash balances, settled vs. unsettled funds, and how to avoid good faith violations.
+Good faith violations can be tricky to understand.
+Here’s what to know about cash balances, settled versus unsettled funds, and how to avoid good faith violations.

 FINRA rules regarding good faith violations are explicit

 Three violations within a 12-month period will result in a 90-day restriction from using unsettled funds to initiate trades

 Check how much cash is available for withdrawal before initiating a transaction

 If you follow baseball, you know the key to a good batting average is managing the strike count.
 One is generally not a big deal, but two is cause for concern—because that third one will earn you a trip back to the bench.
 And nobody wants that.